ShubhdeepPaul24/FiZZiY/README.md

 If you change or add to your Custom Types, you'll need to update your route handling to match.
 To learn how to do that, read [Define Paths in Next.js](https://prismic.io/docs/technologies/define-paths-nextjs).

+Fizzi E-commerce Product Landing Page
+Welcome to the Fizzi E-commerce Product Landing Page repository!
+This project is a dynamic and interactive landing page designed to showcase and sell a fictional soda brand called Fizzi.
+Built with cutting-edge technologies like Next.js 14, Three.js, GSAP, and Prismic, this website offers an engaging user experience with 3D visuals and smooth animations.

+Table of Contents
+Features
+Technologies Used
+Installation
+Usage
+Contributing
+License
+Features
+3D Product Visualization: Showcase Fizzi products in an immersive 3D environment using Three.js.
+Smooth Animations: Enhance user engagement with GSAP animations.
+Content Management: Utilize Prismic for easy content management and updates.
+Responsive Design: Fully responsive layout for optimal viewing on all devices.
+SEO Optimized: Built with SEO best practices in mind to improve visibility.
+Technologies Used
+Next.js 14: A React framework for building server-side rendered applications.
+Three.js: A JavaScript library for creating and displaying animated 3D graphics in the browser.
+GSAP: A powerful library for creating high-performance animations.
+Prismic: A headless CMS that allows for easy content management.
 ## Documentation

 For the official Prismic documentation, see [Prismic's guide for Next.js][prismic-docs] or the [technical references for the installed Prismic packages](https://prismic.io/docs/technologies/technical-references).